Blockchain Comparative Guide

 6.1 What specific challenges or concerns does blockchain present from a cybersecurity perspective?

-Private keys: Private keys are used to interact with the blockchain and, in contrast to user passwords, cannot be restored.
+Private keys: Blockchains rely on the use of private keys – long sequences of random numbers automatically generated by a wallet.
+Private keys are used to interact with the blockchain and, in contrast to user passwords, cannot be restored.
 If a user loses the private key, all data encrypted with it will most likely be impossible to recover.
-This can be mitigated by the use of third-party custody services; albeit that in reality, this passes the responsibility of ensuring safekeeping to the third party.
+There have been several well-publicised examples of individuals losing their private key.

-Hacking: Like all technology, blockchain applications are at risk of hacking or being compromised.
-This risk can be mitigated by the use of third-party custody solutions; however, those providers can themselves be hacked.
+Hacking: Like all technology, blockchain applications are at risk of 'hacking' or being compromised.
+Hacking is carried out for a variety of reasons: financial, political or even just for fun.
+Blockchain hacking can take three main forms:

+- 51% attacks: These are more common on smaller blockchains because it is hard for miners to gain significant control over bigger blockchains.
+During the decentralised transaction verification process (known as 'mining'), if one or more hackers gain control over half of the mining process, the miners can create a second version of the blockchain (also known as a 'fork') where some transactions are not recorded.
+This allows the miners to create a different set of transactions on the fork and designate the fork as the true version of the blockchain, even though it is fraudulent.
+This also allows the hackers to double spend cryptocurrency.
+One sub-set of 51% attacks is the 'sybil attack', where hackers generate numerous fake network nodes and use them to obtain majority consensus.

+- Exploiting 'creation errors': Security errors may not be eliminated when a blockchain application is created.
+In this instance, hackers can identify the error and seek to hack into the blockchain.

+- Insufficient security/endpoint vulnerabilities: Hackers will attack the blockchain network's endpoint, where users interact with the blockchain – typically via devices where users have not implemented sufficient security measures.
+Historically, 'hot' wallets on mobile phones have been considered especially vulnerable because of the ease with which such wallets can be created and their mass usage.

+- Routing attacks: A blockchain network relies on the real-time movement of massive amounts of data.
+Hackers can use an account's anonymity to intercept data as it is being transmitted to internet service providers.
+Participants are usually unaware of the threat because data transmission and operations proceed as usual.

 Out-of-date software/vulnerability coverage: The fast pace of the blockchain space means that it is often difficult to keep blockchain software updated.
+One open-source blockchain platform released 182 upgrades in the space of five years!
 In the same vein, it is hard to keep track of security updates to enterprise blockchain software because there is a lack of coverage on relevant national databases.

 6.2 What potential advantages can blockchain offer in the cybersecurity context?